 Neck straps are permitted in Dressage at levels EvA95 and below, and at CCN1 and above in warm-up only.
 Neck straps. if used. must be attached to either the breastplate or saddle.

 EA 539.2.6 Nose Covers/Nets

 Nose covers/nets are permitted when training and exercising.
 Nose covers/nets are NOT allowed in the cross-country phase.
-Nose covers/nets are allowed in the Show jumping phase.
-Nose covers/nets are only permitted to be used in the Dressage competition arena on written approval by the EAEC for National competitions only.
-Permission will be given on a case-by-case basis and the following will apply:
+Nose covers/nets are allowed in the Dressage and Show jumping phases.